jhj0517/KimpTracker/README.md

 - Using MongoDB Cloud for backend cloud-based database management.
 This gave me hands-on experience of setting up and managing a cloud-based MongoDB database.

 ## PlayStore
 The app is available on the PlayStore.
-If you want to see how it works, you can download it here
+If you want to see how it works, you can check it [here](https://play.google.com/store/apps/details?id=com.librarydevloperjo.cointracker&hl=ko&gl=US).